How to Homeschool

 Below is a sample of how I prepped all of our homeschool lessons this summer in only 10 days!

 *Note: If you have more than 3 kids, you may need to adjust the time period you allow to get these tasks completed without overwhelm.
-Simply extend it by 5 or 10 days if needed!
+Simply extend it by 5 or even 10 days if needed!
+Go easy on yourself momma, we aren’t meant to be super heroes!

 *QUICK TIP: If setting aside 10 days in a row seems like a complete chore, simply extend it by a few days, adding in “days off” where needed!